glaciusimpact/reverse-proxy/README.md

 # 4 - Configuring Caddy as a reverse proxy

 We configure Caddy as a reverse proxy now.
 To do so we modify the configuration file which is /etc/caddy/Caddyfile.
 In the configuration bellow ":4444" is the localhost TCP port used by the reverse proxy to accept requests from clients.
-"10.0.2.19:8000" specifies the IP address and the TCP port used by the web server that the reverse proxy will redirect to (if allowed).
+"10.0.2.19:8000" specifies the IP address and the TCP port used by the web server that the reverse proxy will redirect client requests to (if allowed).
 Look at how simple is this configuration.

 ```
 sudo cp /etc/caddy/Caddyfile /etc/caddy/Caddyfile.bak